zyd14/community-integrations/CONTRIBUTING.md

 - Unit tests should be included for core functionality of the integration
 - Running a static type checker like [pyright](https://github.com/microsoft/pyright) is heavily encouraged

-For each integration unit tests and formatting are *required* to pass before it can be merged into the _main_ branch.
+For each integration unit tests, formatting, and pyright are *required* to pass before it can be merged into the _main_ branch.

 Each integration typically includes a `Makefile` that will have directives for the above checks, for example:

 - `make test`
 - `make ruff`
+- `make check`

 ## Creating a new integration